How Our Healthy Boy Became a NICU Baby

 Our lives are all full of potential for serendipitous encounters just like these.
 I truly believe this.
 You don’t need to volunteer in the NICU to make it happen either (although you could!).
 Today I want to encourage you to look around in your life for the serendipity that already exists.
 Who can you reach out to today, (it’s worth the risk of awkwardness!)who can you bless today, and who can you give a small act of kindness to?
 Your small act of kindness will likely quickly be forgotten by you, but it could be just the thing that rocks that other person’s world.

 So today I also say, Thank you, Kayla.
+Thank you for your acts of kindness towards me.
 You lit up my world during that time.
 I will never forget it.

 With Great Joy,